-Day 3: LE BOUCHET - LANGOGNE (25 km - 7 hour walk).
+Day 3 - LE BOUCHET - LANGOGNE (25 km - 7 hours' walk).
 You will hike the length of the plateau, passing through picturesque little villages such as Landos and Jagonas, to reach Pradelles, a medieval city worth visiting.
 You will then arrive in Langogne, a small city that grew up around its medieval center.

-Half-board accommodation in a two-star hotel.
+Dinner, lodging and breakfast in a two-star hotel.

-Day 4: LANGOGNE - CHEYLARD L'EVEQUE (16 km - 4 and a half hour walk).
+Day 4 - LANGOGNE - CHEYLARD L'EVEQUE (16 km - 4 and a half hours' walk).
 Today's hike is short, giving you time to wander around the little villages you will pass through, such as Saint Flour de Merçoire, where you will discover a Romanesque church.
-Your destination for the day is Cheylard l'Eveque, a picturesque village at the end of the earth, sitting quietly in the shadow of the Notre Dame de Toutes les Graces Chapel, accessible by a path which leads one through the 14 Stations of the Cross - Half-board accommodation in a guest house with all conveniences provided.
+Your destination for the day is Cheylard l'Eveque, a picturesque village at the end of the earth, sitting quietly in the shadow of the Notre Dame de Toutes les Graces Chapel, accessible by a path which leads one through the 14 Stations of the Cross - Dinner, lodging and breakfast in a guesthouse with en-suite facilities

-Day 5: CHEYLARD - LA BASTIDE PUY LAURENT (19 km - 5 hour walk).
-You will cross through the forest and over small streams, admiring the landscape all the way to Luc, which now holds only the ruins of a château that once defended the entire Allier Valley.
+Day 5 - CHEYLARD - LA BASTIDE PUY LAURENT (19 km - 5-hour walk).
+You will cross through the forest and over small streams, admiring the landscape all the way to Luc, which now holds only the ruins of a chateau that once defended the entire Allier Valley.
 You will follow the river to La Bastide Puy Laurent.